pwolter/DisasterRecovery/README.md

 ### Acknowledgments

-I wan to thank to Stack Overflow and [Scikit Learn](https://scikit-learn.org/stable/index.html) for the terrific information/help and documentation respectively that have make this project possible.
-Also my class mates in [Udacity](https://www.udacity.com) and my excellent mentor!
+I want to thank Stack Overflow and [Scikit Learn](https://scikit-learn.org/stable/index.html) for the terrific information/help and documentation respectively that have made this project possible.
+Also my classmates in [Udacity](https://www.udacity.com) and my excellent mentor!